ifuller1/elysian/README.md

 ### 60 Days

+0. Make the query_name endpoint more tolerant to GPT responses.

 1. Remove Any Duplicate Logic from Code:
    Conduct a code review to identify and refactor any duplicate logic.
    Improve code maintainability by following DRY (Don't Repeat Yourself) principles.